alfenne/CODMW2019-LIVESTATS/README.md

 # Call of Duty Modern Warfare (2019) Real-Time Stats

 I have a Raspberry Pi with a 3.5" Adafruit TFT Display next to my TV running this application.
 While you are playing Call of Duty modern warfare you can view various personal stats change in near real-time.
 The stats are calculated on a rolling weekly basis meaning they are only from the last 7 days.
-Besides the All-Time K/D Spread, that is your all-time career K/D Spread.
+The only stat is isn't rolling weekly is the "All-Time K/D Spread", that is your all-time career K/D Spread.

 The stats the application provides is